 - Best time to float the San Rafael River: Typically Late April – Early June (outside of these months, flows are typically too low to float the San Rafael)

-We camped about halfway in between at the Wedge Overlook.
+Before launching, we camped at the Wedge Overlook, which was about halfway between the launch and takeout.
 It required a little bit of extra driving, but it was worth it for the views.

-At 550 cfs, it took us about 6 hours to float the entire stretch.
-There was also rain in the forecast, so we decided to do it in a single day, rather than camping.
+At 550cfs, it took us about 6 hours to float the entire stretch.
+There was also rain in the forecast, so we decided to do it in a single day, rather than camping overnight.

 The first half took us about two hours, while the last half had a lot more bends in the river and moved slightly slower, taking us about 4 hours.
 The most scenic part of the river is the middle section where the canyon is the deepest.

 With lower flows, it could mean a very long day on the river.
 In this case or if the weather is stellar, you might consider camping on the river.
-There are sandy campsites all throughout the canyon, and Road Trip Ryan has great recommendations on his blog of the best places to set up camp and to stop along the way.
+There are sandy campsites all throughout the canyon, including one at mile 9, which is just over halfway through the trip.

 Gear for Floating the San Rafael River

-What gear you need is weather dependent.
-The San Rafael River is very cold, and when we floated the air temps were in the 60s, so it was very chilly, and we saw a lot of people who were very unprepared.
+What gear you need is very much weather-dependent.
+The San Rafael River is very cold and when we floated it in May, the air temps were in the 60s (so it was very chilly!).
+We saw a lot of people who were very unprepared.
 In these types of conditions, I highly recommend wearing:

 I even brought a rain shell, which I was very happy about.
-You can always take these extra layers off if it ends up being warm, but if you end up falling in, you’ll be stoked that you have the right gear.
-Otherwise, on a hot sunny day, a rashguard for sun protection and some board shorts should suffice.
+You can always take these extra layers off if it ends up being warm, but if you end up falling in, you’ll be stoked that you have the right gear!

 - Sunglasses with croakies